 For the effective two-pole alternative used in the Whittle-BIC tests, $\Delta k=2$, so Eqs.~\eqref{eq:quartic-law} and \eqref{eq:quartic-coefficient} give

 Thus

-The first scaling is the sample-complexity imprint of projection-controlled detectability: hidden forcing becomes detectable only at quartic order in coupling.
-The second says that coalescence further suppresses visibility as $a\to b$.
-These equations define a leading-order population boundary, not an exact finite-sample $50\%$-power threshold.
-At fixed scaled coupling, Eq.~\eqref{eq:boundary-scaling} implies $N/\log N\propto |a-b|^{-2}$, so shrinking the pole separation from $0.10$ to $0.02$ raises the leading-order data requirement by about a factor of $25$.
+The first scaling states that hidden forcing becomes detectable only at quartic order in coupling; the second states that detectability is parametrically suppressed as the hidden and intrinsic timescales merge.
+Equations~\eqref{eq:bic-balance}--\eqref{eq:boundary-scaling} define a leading-order population boundary, not an exact finite-sample $50\%$-power threshold.
+At fixed scaled coupling, Eq.~\eqref{eq:boundary-scaling} also implies $N/\log N\propto |a-b|^{-2}$, so the data cost of detection diverges quadratically as the hidden timescale approaches the intrinsic one.
+For equal noise variances, the boundary at $(a,b)=(0.90,0.80)$ gives $\lcpop(10^3)\approx 0.30$, while the near-coalescent choice $(0.90,0.88)$ raises it to $\lcpop(10^3)\approx 0.39$: shrinking the pole separation from $0.10$ to $0.02$ raises the leading-order sample-size requirement by a factor of $\approx 25$.
+The physical origin of this suppression is that the two tangent directions $\tilde e_1$ (amplitude) and $\tilde e_2$ (pole shift) can jointly mimic the spectral shape $\rho/\Pfun_b$ increasingly well as $b\to a$, until at exact coalescence the mimicry is perfect and the hidden driver becomes locally indistinguishable from a reparametrized null.

-At finite $N$ the boundary should be read as a turnover predictor: curvature, finite-frequency effects, and fitting tolerance shift the curves without changing the leading scaling.
-Exact global minimization over the full stationary one-pole family reproduces quartic onset, boundary scaling, and coalescence suppression, showing that the tested regimes remain on the same branch as the local theorem.
-Figure~\ref{fig:operational} then uses Whittle-BIC only as an operational readout of this geometry-controlled boundary: model comparison turns over near the scaled threshold predicted by Eq.~\eqref{eq:lambda-c}.
-Additional finite-sample checks, regime-robustness stress tests, mild Student-$t$ misspecification, and the enriched ARMA$(1,1)$ null in the Supplemental Material support the same interpretation.
+Three independent layers support Eqs.~\eqref{eq:quartic-law}--\eqref{eq:boundary-scaling}.
+First, exact global minimization over the full stationary one-pole family reproduces quartic onset, boundary scaling, and coalescence suppression, showing that the tested regimes remain on the same branch as the local theorem.
+Second, independent computer algebra (SymPy) reproduces the contour-integral identities, projection coefficients, and exact residual norm, fixing the theorem object without relying on a single derivation.